-- Encumbrances are recognized as a valid and proper charge against a budget appropriation in the year in which the purchase order is issued and, accordingly, encumbrances outstanding at year end are reflected in budgetary reports as expenditures in the current year whereas they are shown as an assigned fund balance on a GAAP basis of accounting. - The City reports on-behalf contributions made by the State of Connecticut to the Connecticut State Teachers' Retirement System and OPEB system as revenue and expenditures for GAAP purposes.

-- At the end of each fiscal year, the Board of Education's summer payroll is charged to the subsequent year's budget.
-As these expenditures should be accrued, this adjustment is necessary to properly record expenditures on a GAAP basis. - · Nonbudgetary items and eliminations related to the Compensated Absences Fund.
+- Encumbrances are recognized as a valid and proper charge against a budget appropriation in the year in which the purchase order is issued and, accordingly, encumbrances outstanding at year-end are reflected in budgetary reports as expenditures in the current year whereas they are shown as an assigned fund balance on a GAAP basis of accounting. - The City reports on-behalf contributions made by the State of Connecticut to the Connecticut State Teachers' Retirement System and OPEB system as revenue and expenditures for GAAP purposes. - At the end of each fiscal year, the Board of Education's summer payroll is charged to the subsequent year's budget.
+As these expenditures should be accrued, this adjustment is necessary to properly record expenditures on a GAAP basis. - Nonbudgetary items and eliminations related to the Compensated Absences Fund. - Activities related to refunding debt that were not budgeted.